 According to the NYT investigation, patients at psychiatric hospitals may suffer various types of abuse, including:

-- Unlawful Detainment – Some psychiatric hospitals are holding patients against their will.
-This violates state laws that regulate the reasons for which hospitals may commit patients.
+- Unlawful Detainment – Some psychiatric patients are being held against their will.
+This violates state laws regulating the reasons hospitals may commit patients.

-- Neglect – Some psychiatric hospital patients are not receiving the medications and care they need to treat their conditions.
+- Neglect – Some psychiatric unit patients are not receiving the medications and care they need to treat their conditions.

 - Physical Abuse – In some cases, physical and sexual abuse happens in these psychiatric hospitals.
 The NYT investigation came across at least one instance of a child leaving a hospital covered in bruises.